All Episodes

 Not dozens, not scores, but hundreds, if not thousands, says County Solicitor John McBlain.

-Found more than a hundred people who have told investigators and or signed affidavits claiming that someone wrongly tried to register and vote in their name.
+So far, Delaware County has found more than 100 people who have told investigators, this is a big county outside Philadelphia, by the way, found more than 100 people who have told investigators and/or signed affidavits claiming that someone wrongly tried to register to vote in their name.

-The group is the Association of Community Organizations for Reform now, otherwise known as Acorn.
+The group is the Association of Community Organizations for Reform, now otherwise known as ACORN.

-And this group's been around for a while, uh, and it's you know, i you wonder how much they're getting away with.
+And it's, you know, you wonder how much they're getting away with.

 Well, you wonder how many places they're getting away with this.

-But it's not new for these people, and this is this has been going on uh in Missouri with these people for at least two election cycles that I know of uh to New Orleans and Dave, I'm glad you waited.
+And this has been going on in Missouri with these people for at least two election cycles that I know of to New Orleans.

 Welcome to the EIB network.

-Who knows Rush from the northern province of Guatemala?
+Who knows Rush from the northern province of Guatemala.

 Remote northern province.

-Uh I have two things.
+I have two things.

-You went by You're calling from the northern province of Guatemala, you say?
+You're calling from the northern province of Guatemala, you say?

-I didn't want to No, I didn't want people to miss that.
+No, I didn't want people to miss that.

 If you live down here, if you were a native as I am, you'd probably agree.